 Most Medicare Part D plans charge a monthly premium that varies by plan carrier.
 If you are enrolled in an Medicare Advantage Plan, or a Medicare Cost Plan that includes Medicare prescription drug coverage, your prescription drug coverage will most likely be included in your monthly premium, and in some Part C plans, there will not be a premium.

-In 2021, the annual for Part D deductible is $445.
+In 2023, the maximum annual deductible for Part D plans is $505.
 Keep in mind, this is the max deductible amount insurance carriers can charge you.
 Companies may charge the full deductible, a partial deductible, or waive the deductible entirely.
 You will pay the network discounted price for your medications until you have satisfied the deductible.
 After that, you enter the Initial Coverage Phase.